Combined Funding Call 2023/24

 - Develop useful connections to individuals, or groups, where related ideas, practices and experiences can be shared or built.

-- Explore how their work might, if appropriate, be mainstreamed so as to have maximum impact on the CIT community
+- Explore how their work might, if appropriate, be mainstreamed so as to have maximum impact on the MTU community.

 How will applications be evaluated?

-Broadly speaking, applications will be assessed in terms of how well their work is planned, how innovative the application is, what impact the outputs might have on teaching, learning, assessment and student engagement, how sustainable and transferable the outputs may be across the institute.
-An outline of the assessment criteria that will be used to reviewing applications is available here.
+Broadly speaking, applications will be assessed in terms of how well their work is planned, how innovative the application is, what impact the outputs might have on teaching, learning, assessment and student engagement, how sustainable and transferable the outputs may be across the institute - an outline of the assessment criteria that will be used to review applications is provided.